 The Auto-reframing feature is powered by Adobe Sensei (Adobe’s AI), it enables video editors to automatically reframe sequences for square, vertical and cinematic (16:9) or for cropping high-resolution footage.

 Netflix is a movie/TV streaming service provider that uses artificial intelligence to improve its services.

-Netflix don’t just stream videos they are also in the business of creating shows and they deploy AI for location scouting for movie production and while editing the footages.
+Netflix doesn’t just stream videos they are also in the business of creating shows and they deploy AI for location scouting for movie production and while editing the footage.

 Hence, anytime you open your Netflix and watch a movie or TV show, just know that you must have interacted with AI in a way.

 Examples of Artificial Intelligence in Finance